 Lord Mayor of Liverpool

-The Lord Mayor of Liverpool for 2025-2026 is Councillor Barbara Murray.
+The Lord Mayor of Liverpool for 2026-2027 is Councillor William Shorthall.
 The Lord Mayor is always a serving councillor, elected by the full Council, and stands for one year in office.

 About the Lord Mayor